trtiwari/SeniorDesignMiniProject/README.md

 http://seniordesign.hopto.org

 Please visit No-IP, create a new account (https://my.noip.com/#!/dynamic-dns) and create the DNS mapping for the give domain to point to the IP address of the machine you'll be testing the web server on.

+In the demo, Trishita used her own private domain for testing purposes.
+When accessing the domain, please use Firefox, which has been found to work better with our webapp.

 ### Dependencies